 To build muscle, you’ll want to optimize the “three M’s of muscle.”
 That’s mechanical tension, metabolic stress, and muscle damage (study).
 You can do this best by using a heavier weight (that’s appropriate for your experience and strength) through the main movements.

-Those movements would be something like the dumbbell deadlift (hip hinge), a goblet squat (squat), dumbbell row (pull), dumbbell bench press (push), any anti-rotational exercise, and a farmer carry (loaded carry).
+Those movements would be something like the Romanian deadlift (hip hinge), a goblet squat (squat), dumbbell row (upper-body pull), dumbbell bench press (upper-body push), any anti-rotational exercise, and a farmer carry (loaded carry).

 A good workout will have a mix of both compound and isolation lifts for your entire body.
 There is evidence in research that doing both helps to build more evenly developed muscle mass, more muscle mass overall, and more strength too. (study, study).